How to Use Continuous AB Testing to Increase Conversions

 But before you start A/B testing, you need to understand how it works.
 It’s not just a one-time thing.
 Some of you may have tried these tests in the past and seen an improvement.
 So why did you stop?

-For those of you who have never tried A/B testing, it can be difficult to know where to start.
-Regardless of your situation and experience with A/B testing, I can help you.
+For those of you who have never tried A/B testing, it can be difficult to know where to get started.
+Regardless of your situation and experience with A/B testing, I can help you out.

 Continuous A/B testing will make your website more efficient.